-January 1st is a key renewal date for the global reinsurance industry, and in the first quarter of 2021 we saw improved rates in most of the classes of business we wrote.
-A hardening market enabled us to selectively expand our specialty book while taking advantage of improved rates.
-Our in-force portfolio reflects increased diversification across the classes of business we write and a lower concentration risk to individual counterparties.
+In the first half of 2021 we saw improved rates in most of the classes of business we wrote which enabled us to selectively expand our specialty book while taking advantage of improved rates.
+Our in-force portfolio reflects increased diversification across the classes of business we write and a lower concentration risk to individual counterparties than at any time in our history.

-We wrote significantly more premium in the first quarter of 2021 than we did in the comparable 2020 period.
+We wrote significantly more premium in the first half of 2021 than we did in the comparable 2020 period.
 The largest area of growth was in support of various Lloyd's syndicates, an institution that we believe is ideally situated to respond to the insurance market dislocation.
 Improved market conditions also drove our expanded participation in marine and other specialty classes.
-The increases in our motor and workers' compensation classes of business resulted mainly from the growth of several partners who cede business to us via quota share arrangements.
-However, we expect to see a decrease in these classes of business as the contracts come up for renewal over the coming year.
+Our exposure to motor business increased during the past several quarters, as we saw an opportunity to benefit from relatively favorable claim frequency.
+However, as more workers in the U.S. return to pre-pandemic commuting routines, we are expecting claim frequency to increase.
+We believe that the increase in claims frequency, combined with increased interest from other reinsurers, will cause motor business to become less profitable.
+As a result, we have taken steps to reduce our motor exposure over the next six to twelve months.